-The Bureau of Ocean Energy Management is the lead federal agency for offshore energy exploration and development.
+The Bureau of Ocean Energy Management (BOEM) is the lead federal agency for offshore energy exploration and development.
 NOAA Fisheries is the lead federal agency charged with stewardship of marine life.
 Building, operating, and decommissioning offshore wind power plants affects a number of our key mission areas, including: fisheries, protected animals (such as sea turtles and whales), seabirds, and marine habitats.
 We provide information to help the Bureau of Ocean Energy Management make informed decisions about offshore wind energy development and operations.
 Specifically, we:

 - Foster management decisions that promote coexistence among competing uses while minimizing adverse impacts to our trust resources.

 Regulatory Authority for NOAA Involvement

 We work with the BOEM, other federal and state agencies, and stakeholders to assess and how offshore wind projects affect endangered or threatened species, marine mammals, fisheries, marine habitats, and fishing communities and work to protect these important resources.
 Our authorities derive from:

 - Endangered Species Act.